Raising the Stakes: Assessing the Influence of Stakes on User Reliance Behavior in Human-AI Decision-Making: Results

-To address \ref{h5}, decision-making time is calculated as the average time participants took to make a diagnosis.
-Results are presented in \Cref{fig:dec-time}.
-The data meets normality assumptions but not equal variances, so a Welch's t-test is used to compare decision time across groups and a paired t-test to compare across phases.
-AI recommendations significantly reduced decision-making time ($p \leq 0.05$) for both groups, with medium effect ($d > 0.44$).
-Although there was no difference between groups in diagnosis times during the baseline phase, high-stakes participants took significantly longer to make diagnoses with AI support compared to low-stakes participants ($p \leq 0.05$), with medium effect ($d=0.44$).
+Decision time was calculated as the average time participants took to make a diagnosis.
+A Welch's t-test was used to compare decision time across groups, and a paired t-test to compare across phases.
+Decision times for both groups were significantly reduced ($p \leq 0.05$) in the AI support phase, with a medium effect ($d > 0.44$) (\Cref{fig:hai-perf}, right).
+Furthermore, the raised stakes group took significantly longer to make diagnoses with AI support than the low-stakes group ($p \leq 0.05$), with a medium effect ($d=0.44$), supporting \ref{h5}.

-In summary, no differences are observed in subjective trust or task accuracy importance, contradicting \ref{h3} and \ref{h4}.
-However, participants in the high-stakes group took significantly longer than the low-stakes group to make diagnoses with AI support, supporting \ref{h5} during the AI support phase.
+Subjective assessment of the task was measured using participants' post-task scores on the Trust in XAI scale, and through participants' responses to a 5-point Likert question on the importance of the task.
+Subjective trust in the AI was comparable across conditions (LS: Med.\ = $3.38$, range = [$1.13$--$4.50$]; HS: Med.\ = $3.38$, range = [$2.50$--$4.25$], $p = .23$).
+While perceived diagnostic importance followed a similar pattern (LS: Med.\ = $5.00$, range = [$4$--$5$]; HS: Med.\ = $5.00$, range = [$2$--$5$], $p = .69$).
+These results contradict \ref{h3}.